Central Park: Modifications and closures

 In November 1929, the scenic drives were converted from two-way traffic to unidirectional traffic.
 Further improvements were made in 1932 when forty-two traffic lights were installed along the scenic drives, and the speed limit was lowered to 25 mph.
 The signals were coordinated so that drivers could go through all of the green lights if they maintained a steady speed of 25 mph.
 The drives were experimentally closed to automotive traffic on weekends beginning in 1967, for exclusive use by pedestrians and bicyclists.
 In subsequent years, the scenic drives were closed to automotive traffic for most of the day during the summer.
 By 1979, the drives were only open during rush hours and late evenings during the summer.

 Legislation was proposed in October 2014 to conduct a study to make the park car-free in summer 2015.
 In 2015, Mayor Bill de Blasio announced the permanent closure of West and East Drives north of 72nd Street to vehicular traffic as it was proven that closing the roads did not adversely impact traffic.
 After most of the Central Park loop drives were closed to vehicular traffic, the city performed a follow-up study.
 The city found that West Drive was open for two hours during the morning rush period and was used by an average of 1,050 vehicles a day, while East Drive was open 12 hours a day and was used by an average of 3,400 vehicles daily.
 Subsequently, all cars were banned from East Drive in January 2018.
 In April 2018, de Blasio announced that the entirety of the three loop drives would be closed permanently to traffic.
-The closure was put into effect in June 2018.
+The closure became effective in June 2018.

 During the early 21st century, there were numerous collisions in Central Park involving cyclists.
 The 2014 death of Jill Tarlov, after she was hit by a cyclist on West 63rd Street, called attention to the issue.
-Approximately 300 people a year have been injured in cycling-related accidents since the city started tracking the issue in 2011.
-That year, residents of nearby communities unsuccessfully petitioned the NYPD to increase enforcement of cycling rules within the park.
+In 2011, residents of nearby communities unsuccessfully petitioned the NYPD to increase enforcement of cycling rules within the park.
+The scenic drives' pedestrian and bike paths were repaved in 2025 following repeated collisions between pedestrians and cyclists.
+The city government also replaced existing traffic signals with bicycle signals, since many cyclists ran through red traffic lights.
+As of 2025, the left lane of each scenic drive is a beige pedestrian path, while the center lane is for slower cyclists and the right lane is for faster cyclists; each lane is 10 ft wide.